AcacieS/McGameJam2024/README.md

 Too many levels also means less time to polish every level.
 We didn't test the game binaries.
 Most of the tests are conducted on individual scenes, therefore, game-breaking side-effects accumulated, e.g. modifications on `Physics.gravity`.

+We didn't sleep enough.
+During the 3 days of the event, most team members only slept for 4-6 hours in total.

 ## LICENSE

-Please see the LICENSE file for more information.
+Please see the LICENSE file for more information in the root directory of this repository.